 December 20th, 2020 Update – We just came across a fresh listing for this 12,071 original mile survivor Bonneville.
 The private seller appears to remain firm on the $30,000 asking price.

 When it comes to late-sixties Pontiacs, the writer always preferred the long flowing lines of the brand’s full-size offerings.
-A prime example is this 1968 Pontiac Bonneville two-door hardtop currently listed here on Craigslist in Easton, Connecticut.
+A prime example is this 1968 Pontiac Bonneville two-door hardtop currently originally listed in November 2020 on Craigslist in Easton, Connecticut.
 With its fender skirts in place, just look at those flowing lines and imposing length that makes this car look like it’s moving even when standing still.
 If the $30,000 asking price gives you pause, the surprise here is this example is a two-owner car with a documented 12,071 original miles.
 This may be the newest 1968 Pontiac Bonneville in existence and is priced accordingly.
 While researching the Collector Car Market Review Online Tool reveals the second owner’s ask is over $10,000 above this guide’s #1 “Excellent” estimate of $19,775, the Hagerty Insurance Online Valuation Tool confirms this private seller actually has their Pontiac priced between the #3 “Good” estimate of $18,700 and the #2 “Excellent” appraisal of $32,000 before factoring in the premium for factory air conditioning.
-If you are serious about buying this time capsule, you can start the conversation by calling Jim at (203) 339-5590.
-When you do, please remember to mention you saw his Bonneville featured here on GuysWithRides.com.

 Here’s Hagerty’s Take on the 1965-1970 full-size Pontiacs from the Valuation Guide: